10 Great Foods for Regulating the Thyroid

 - Add cayenne pepper to your diet in a very progressive manner so that it doesn’t cause any digestive problems.

 Ginger is a refreshing and aromatic spice that also speeds up your metabolism and combats fluid retention, another common symptom when your thyroid isn’t working properly.
+Thus, consuming ginger is a good way to start regulating the thyroid.

 - This root also increases body temperature, so it’s very useful for people who are sensitive to the cold.